pansism/downscale-satelliteLST/README.md

 # R2-threshold are discarded.
 bands = data.GetDLSTBandIndices(indexing_from_1=False)

-# Save in workdir a report with the
-# scores of all the non-discarded models
+# Save a report with the scores of all the non-discarded models
+# The report is saved in workdir
 data.GenerateReport()

-# Save in workdir the DLST data as a compressed Geotiff file
+# Export the DLST data as a compressed Geotiff file
+# The geotiff file is saved in workdir
 data.SaveDLSTasGeotiff(savename="DLST.tif")
 ```